A Christian Perspective on the Presidential Election

 Call to Action

-As you get ready to vote, may I suggest that you check the box in your heart first?
+As you prepare to vote, please check the “God-centered box” in your heart first.
 Will you vote for God’s control over you while resting in His will?
 Christians will ultimately win.
-And since you know that outcome already, let’s be gracious “ultimate winners” while seeking to make the name of our “Candidate” look great among those who don’t know Him.
+And since you know the outcome already, let’s be gracious ultimate winners while seeking to make the name of our Candidate look great among those who don’t know Him.

 Eight Planks of My Political Platform